Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Updated monthly, local monthly workforce trends focus on total employment, and employment and unemployment rates estimates at SLA level

-Yellowhead County SLA consists of the following communities: Yellowhead County, Hinton, Edson.
+Yellowhead County SLA consists of the following communities: Edson, Hinton, Yellowhead County.

 Key Local Labour Market Insights

-• The local employment rate reached 62.8%.
-It showed decline of 0.3 percentage points from October and contracted by 1.3 percentage points from same month last year.
+• The local employment rate reached 61.3%.
+It fell by 0.5 percentage points from February and went down by 7.5 percentage points from same month last year.

-• Local unemployment rate reached 6.2%.
-It contracted by 0.4 percentage points month-over-month, and showed decline by 0.2 percentage points year-over-year.
+• Local unemployment rate registered 7.1%.
+It went up by 0.5 percentage points month-over-month, and went down by 0.1 percentage points year-over-year.

 Employment Trends